 All test centers in the United States and Canada are currently non operational and cannot deliver exams until further notice.
 Some limited international test centers in unaffected areas may be operational.

 We are happy to accommodate those who want to change their test date and location.
-We have updated your online account to allow free test changes to any test until July 31, 2020.
-You may also email us regarding a free test change at firstname.lastname@example.org
+You may opt to reschedule to any test offered before July 31, 2020, free of charge, via your online account.
+You may also email us regarding a free test change at firstname.lastname@example.org.

 We encourage test takers and their families to bookmark and monitor this EMA alerts page for the most up-to-date information as it relates to the SSAT.
-For information related to COVID-19, EMA recommends that you refer to your local health authority or to the Centers for Disease Control and Prevention (CDC) or the World Health Organization (WHO) websites.
+For information related to COVID-19, EMA recommends that you refer to your state and local health authorities.

 We are continually and carefully monitoring guidance and advisories issued by the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO), as well as state and local health authorities.
 We encourage students and families to bookmark and monitor our website for the latest information as it relates to the SSAT, and to check the WHO and CDC websites.